hannesdelbeke/brain/uetools.md

+Commands to run unreal tasks, e.g. run a server, package a plugin, ...

 Unreal engine has 222 comandlets, 83 commands and more than 1237 command line parameters hidden inside its code, very few are documented.

 `uetools` identifies the useful arguments and bundle them inside a command line utility, forming groups/set of arguments with a singular purpose.